-On 29 October 2021, the Group entered into a purchase framework agreement with Haitian Smart Solutions relating to the purchase of the smart solution products and services (the "2021 Smart Solutions Framework Agreement") for a term commencing from 29 October 2021 to 31 December 2023.
-Haitian Smart Solutions is an associate of Mr. Zhang Jianming and Mr. Zhang Bin, each of them a Director of the Company and therefore is a connected person of the Company by virtue of Rule 14A.07 of the Listing Rules
+On 29 October 2021, the Group entered into a purchase framework agreement with Ningbo Haitian Smart Solutions Technology Co., Ltd. (寧波海天智聯科技有限公司) ("Haitian Smart Solutions") relating to the purchase of the smart solution products and services (the "2021 Smart Solutions Framework Agreement") for a term commencing from 29 October 2021 to 31 December 2023.
+Since the 2021 Smart Solutions Framework Agreement has expired on 31 December 2023, the Company has entered into a purchase framework agreement with Haitian Smart Solutions (the "2024 Smart Solutions Framework Agreement") on 18 December 2023, with a term of three years commencing from 1 January 2024 to 31 December 2026.
+Haitian Smart Solutions is an associate of Mr. Zhang Jianming and Mr. Zhang Bin, each of them a Director of the Company and therefore is a connected person of the Company by virtue of Rule 14A.07 of the Listing Rules.

-For the year ended 31 December 2022, the Group's purchase of these products and services from Haitian Smart Solutions amounted to RMB156.0 million.
+For the year ended 31 December 2023, the annual cap is RMB480 million and the Group's actual purchase of these products and services from Haitian Smart Solutions amounted to RMB304.5 million.